-The POPLmark challenge [3] aims to compare the usability of several automated proof assistants for mechanizing the kind of programming-language proofs that might be done by the author of a POPL paper.
-The entire statement of rationale by the POPLmark team (as of 23 August 2005) is,
+The POPLmark challenge [4] aims to compare the usability of several automated proof assistants for mechanizing the kind of programming-language proofs that might be done by the author of a POPL paper.
+The statement of rationale by the POPLmark team (as of 26 June 2009) is,

-How close are we to a world where every paper on programming languages is accompanied by an electronic appendix with machine-checked proofs?
-To gauge progress in this area, we issue here a set of challenge problems, dubbed the POPLmark Challenge, chosen to exercise many aspects of programming languages that are known to be difficult to formalize.
+How close are we to a world in which mechanically verified software is commonplace?
+A world in which theorem proving technology is used routinely by both software developers and programming language researchers alike?
+One crucial step towards achieving these goals is mechanized reasoning about language metatheory. $[\dots]$ To gauge progress in mechanizing programming language metatheory, we issue here a set of challenge problems chosen to exercise many aspects of programming languages that are known to be difficult to formalize.